 Commonwealth Court Guest House - Boston42.3498581947393, -71.0846610367298

-Commonwealth Court Guest House is an apartment in Theatre district steps away from a mall and shops.
+Commonwealth Court Guest House is an apartment in Beacon Hill district steps away from stores and a mall.
+The apartment comes with an European decor.

-The property lies 30 minutes walking distance from Boston city center.
-USS Constitution Museum is 3.6 km from the apartment and Bunker Hill is about 3.4 km away.
-Serving a wide range of dishes, Emack and Bolio's and Kashmir can be reached within 5 minutes’ walk.
+The property is located in the theatre neighbourhood of Boston.
+Guests will find USS Constitution Museum within 3.6 km and Bunker Hill Museum within about 3.2 km away.
+Offering a good range of dishes, Emack and Bolio's and Kashmir can be reached within 5 minutes’ walk.

 Wireless internet is available in the apartment rooms for free.